-Buoyancy: 16.5 pounds of buoyancy for ring buoy, 18 pounds for boat cushion.
+Buoyancy: 16.5 pounds of buoyancy for the ring buoy and 18 pounds for the boat cushion.

 This works as a supplementary device for buoyancy for people overboard.
-It is thrown in the water, and not to be worn.
-It used for calm and inland water where rescue is always available.
+It is thrown in the water and not to be worn.
+It is used for calm and inland water where rescue is always available.

 This device can be grasped and held by the user until rescue arrives.
-Examples of these are buoyant cushions, ring buoys, and horseshoe buoys attached to the deck.
-According to Coast Guard, any throwable device must be available for immediate use.
+Examples are buoyant cushions, ring buoys, and horseshoe buoys attached to the deck.
+According to Coast Guard, any throwable device must be available immediately.

-They should be at an arm’s length to throw for an emergency.
-So, it is not advisable to put the life jacket under the cockpit.
-Keep in mind that any throwable device is not suitable for unconscious, non-swimmers, and children.
+They should be at arm’s length to throw for an emergency.
+So, putting the life jacket under the cockpit is not advisable.
+Remember that any throwable device is not suitable for the unconscious, non-swimmers, and children.